brainiak/brainiak/README.rst

     pip install git+https://github.com/intelpni/brainiak.git

-(note that you'll have to enter your username and password since this is still a private repository).

-Or if you have ssh keys installed, you can do:
+Or, if you have ssh keys installed, you can do:

     pip install git+ssh://github.com/intelpni/brainiak.git

-and you won't have to enter username or password.

 Install from local clone
 ------------------------